Heid E. Erdrich at Western Oregon University

 Professor Erdrich has received two Minnesota Book Awards and has served as the Minneapolis Poet Laureate.

 With her sister, the author Louise Erdrich, she founded and directed the Turtle Mountain Writing Workshop.
 In 2008 the sisters co-founded The Birchbark House to support indigenous language revitalization efforts.
-Since 2010, Heid Erdrich has directed Wiigwaas Press, publishing Ojibwe/Anishinaabe language books and films.
+Since 2010, Heid E. Erdrich has directed Wiigwaas Press, publishing Ojibwe/Anishinaabe language books and films.
 She is currently a visiting professor at the University of Montana.

 Jensen Lecture Series